equinor/react-intersection-example/README.md

+# Archived on 25.09.2024

+No longer actively maintained, and [esv-intersection](https://github.com/equinor/esv-intersection) component gives better example directly in its repository.

+## Readme

 This is one example of how to implement intersection in a react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).